-All physicians are encouraged to obtain permission for an autopsy in cases of unusual deaths of medical, legal, or educational interest.
-Likewise, physicians shall request notification of the coroner whenever a death is of such a nature that he/she is required by Indiana law to do so.
+All physicians are encouraged to obtain permission for an autopsy in cases of unusual deaths of medical, legal, educational interest.
+Likewise, physicians shall request notification of the Coroner whenever a death is of such a nature that he/she is required by Indiana law to do so.
 Findings from autopsies are used as a source of clinical information in quality assessment and improvement activities.
 No autopsy shall be performed without written consent of the family involved except in cases requiring coroner intervention.
-The

-Attending Physician shall be notified by the nursing staff or pathologist when an autopsy is to be performed.
-All autopsies shall be performed by the Hospital pathologist or his/her designee.
-In cases referred to the coroner.
-The pathologist designated to perform the autopsy shall be at the coroner's discretion.
+The Attending Physician shall be notified by the nursing staff when an autopsy is to be performed.
+All autopsies shall be performed by the Hospital pathologist or by a practitioner to whom this responsibility is delegated.